 If you’re worried about supply, you might try to pump milk to make sure there’s some in there.
 But when you pump, you don’t get much out!

-This does not mean you’re not producing.
+Just because you don’t get a lot of milk when pumping isn’t a sign that you’re “drying up.”
 Many women don’t respond well to breast pumps and simply release less milk for a pump than for their child.

 Good signs that your milk supply is NOT drying up

 If your baby’s diaper output is still good (4-5 well soaked wet diapers per day), your milk supply is probably fine (NOTE: After 4-6 weeks, many babies stop pooping daily.
 This is normal).